CityZenApp/Branding/README.md

 # branding
-Al lthe branding elements of the project will be published here
+All the branding elements of the project will be published here